 If you aren’t planning on building a more permanent stop motion studio in your office, here are a few quick tips to set up your own stop motion studio on the go!

 Get yourself a solid table that doesn’t have wheels (or if it does, make sure you can lock them in position).
 This will make sure your setup and shot won’t move from frame to frame in your video.

-Try to find a room where you can block out all natural light.
+Try to find a room where you can block out all natural light to record video.
 Light from the sun can change quickly, and the slightest shift (from a cloud or the sun changing position) will be noticeable in your video.
-If you can find a closet that fits a table and your camera setup, you're in luck.
+If you can find a closet that fits a table and your camera setup, you’re in luck.
 Conference rooms work great too!
 Your goal is to have flat, even light, just like you would use for a talking head video.
 A lot of times, one well-placed light with some diffusion will do the trick.
 You can use softboxes or key lights to achieve this effect, or a clip light can work just as well.
 Just watch out for any hotspots or reflections.

 Seamless paper works great for stop motion videos.
 We’ll usually opt for the 4-foot paper roll as opposed to the 9-foot, since we’re working with a smaller video frame.
 We grab a couple of light stands, a cross bar, and our paper color of choice.
 Then, we use clips to fasten the paper to the table.

 Once you’ve locked down your table’s position, you’ll want to do the same with your camera.
 For a quick stop motion setup, and not a permanent installation, we use just a regular old tripod.
 Make sure your tripod legs and center column are all locked down, as well as the tripod head.
 If you’ve got a sandbag handy, try clipping it to your tripod to add some extra weight.